 By default, ShipStation allocates inventory for your oldest orders first.
-But, if you've got reasons to prioritize some orders over others, then it's best to set up a custom allocation strategy with "tasks" that match those priorities.
+But, if you've got reasons to prioritize some orders over others, then it's best to set up a custom allocation strategy with Allocation Tasks that match those priorities.

-For example, selling channels like Amazon and eBay penalize merchants that don't ship out orders quickly enough.
+For example, selling channels like Amazon and eBay penalize merchants who don't ship out orders quickly enough.

-Check out this screen capture that shows how to define a custom allocation strategy with a task to prioritize Amazon orders:
+Check out this screen capture that shows how to define a custom allocation strategy with an Allocation Task to prioritize Amazon orders:

 Your allocation strategy can also have multiple tasks.
 For example, let's say that you offer expedited shipping across all of your selling channels.
-It's possible to define a task that prioritizes orders with Expedited in the buyer's requested shipping method, as shown in the image below:
+The image below shows someone creating a task for their Amazon channel that prioritizes orders with these criteria: a Requested Service for the Marketplace that contains 'Expedited' in the buyer's requested shipping method:

-Next, select Inventory Management and then Allocation Strategy from the sidebar on the left.
+2. Select Inventory Management and then Allocation Strategy from the left-hand sidebar.

-Now that you're at the editor, try out the allocation tasks described above or create your own!
-Hover over any allocation task to reveal Edit and Remove options on the right, and drag tasks around to reorder them.
+Now that you're at the editor, try out the allocation tasks described above or use the Advanced option to create your own!

 There you have it!
 Your allocation strategy is now customized to match your fulfillment priorities.

-A few things to keep in mind about using allocation:
+We've included a few important things to keep in mind about using allocation below.

 - All allocation is manually triggered - ShipStation won’t automatically allocate as your orders import.